- The Experience

 Introduced to fans in Harry Potter and the Prisoner of Azkaban, Buckbeak the Hippogriff’s appearance was inspired by a number of real-life animals including golden eagles and horses.
 During filming, three different versions of the beloved Hippogriff were created, each to be used for unique reasons; one standing, another rearing and one lying down.
 No details were spared when creating the complicated animatronic creature with each feather being individually dyed and glued on by hand.

 In the Wizarding World, Goblins act as the tellers and officials at Gringotts Wizarding Bank.
 Each Goblin was given a unique look that portrayed their personality through their prosthetics and costumes.
-For the Gringotts scene in Harry Potter and the Deathly Hallows – Part 2, 60 actors were hired to take on the Goblin roles, each taking four hours to have their prosthetics applied by a team of over 120 artists.
+For the Gringotts scene in Harry Potter and the Deathly Hallows – Part 2, 140 make-up artists from all over Europe were needed to turn 60 actors into goblins in just four hours.
 Approximately 1.7 metric tonnes of silicone were used in creating the Goblin prosthetics across the Harry Potter films.